fredericcormier/WesternMusicElements/README.md

 (Check the `WMPool.h`for what's in store)

 ## Note Short Name
-Root short names are formed of:
+Root short names consists of:

 1. The note name
 2. The accidental
 3. The octave

-The note name is written in "Letter Notation" and is not case sensitive.
+The note name is written in "Letter Notation" and is **not** case sensitive.

 The accidental, if any, is a "Sharp" noted "#".
 "Flat" is not supported.
 No accidental == natural.